ineedbots/iw4_bot_warfare/README.md

 | bots_play_ads                    | If the bots can aim down sights.                                                               | true       |
 | bots_play_aim                    | If the bots can aim.                                                                           | true       |

-## Changelog
-- v2.1.0
-  - Bot chatter system, bots_main_chat
-  - Greatly reduce script variable usage
-  - Fix bots slowly reacting in remote streaks
-  - Improved bots mantling and stuck
-  - Improved bots aim
-  - Fix some runtime errors
-  - Fixed bots aim in third person
-  - Bots sprint more
-  - Improved bots sight on enemies
-  - Bots play hidden gamemodes like one-flag and arena
-  - Bots do random actions while waiting at an objective
-  - Improved bots from getting stuck
-  - Better bot difficulty management, bots_skill_min and bots_skill_max

-- v2.0.1
-  - Reduced bots crouching
-  - Increased bots sprinting
-  - Improved bots mantling, crouching and knifing glass when needed
-  - Fixed possible script runtime errors
-  - Fixed demolition spawn killing
-  - Improved domination
-  - Bots use explosives more if they have it
-  - Fixed bots moving their player when using remote
-  - Bots aim slower when ads'ing
-  - Fixed bots holding breath
-  - Bots are more smart when waiting for carepackages
-  - Improved and fixed various waypoints for maps
-  - Fixed bots rubberbanding movement when their goal changes
-  - Added bots quickscoping with snipers
-  - Added bots reload canceling and fast swaps
-  - Bots use C4
-  - Improved revenge
-  - Bots can swap weapons on spawn more likely

-- v2.0.0
-  - Initial reboot release

 - TODOs
   - A variable leak in _menu (script)
   - Recoil for bots (engine, maybe script)